 If you were awarded a Health Professions or Nursing Loan, the required documentation will be mailed to you during the summer.

-Outside Scholarship and Resources If you receive other resources, including outside scholarships, pre-paid tuition plan distributions, or tuition remission, that are not included in your financial aid award you must notify our office in writing.
-A review and possible recalculation of your financial aid award will occur.
+Outside Scholarship and Resources If you receive other resources, including outside scholarships, pre-paid tuition plan distributions, or tuition remission, that are not included in your financial aid offer you must notify our office by completing the Outside Scholarship Recipient Form on the SFS Service Portal.
+A review and possible recalculation of your financial aid offer will occur.